Thousands of DUI Convictions Affected by Breathalyzer Scandal

 The technicians must use standards that are traceable back to NIST and in accordance with ISO 17025.
-They have to certify that the standards they are using are of the “correct chemical composition.”
+They have to certify that the standards they’re using are of the “correct chemical composition.”
 They also must use standards that aren’t expired.
 If the standards aren’t reliable, the measurements aren’t reliable.
-In the past, they have been deceptive and hidden the use of unacceptable standards
+In the past, they’ve been deceptive and hidden the use of unacceptable standards

 It’s similar to a police officer who has been found to have the propensity to lie on the witness stand.
 The entire history of testimony is now in question and may be enough to overturn multiple of convictions in the interest of justice.

-The Michigan State Police are trying to minimize the impact that these technicians have had on the entire program.
-Presently, they are confining their investigation to the “cut and paste” actions.
-This is short sighted and oblivious to the much, much bigger problem.
-Everything that these technicians have done should be in question.
+The Michigan State Police tried to minimize the impact that these technicians have had on the entire program.
+Presently, they’re confining their investigation to the “cut and paste” actions.
+This was short sighted and oblivious to the much, much bigger problem.
+Everything that these technicians should have been in question.

-If it takes invalidating all alcohol breath tests that were obtained while they were responsible for their maintenance and calibration, this is what justice requires.
+If it tool invalidating all alcohol breath tests that were obtained while they were responsible for their maintenance and calibration, this is what justice required.
 Our Constitution requires innocence unless guilt is proven beyond a reasonable doubt.
-These actions have created reasonable doubt in the results of every test.
+These actions created reasonable doubt in the results of every test.

 If one person was wrongfully convicted due to their actions, that is one too many.

-In order to ensure the constitutional guarantees of those accused, unless it can be proven that they haven’t falsified records in any capacity, or that they haven’t given false testimony in court OR that they themselves are innocent of these accusations; the convictions of those whose breath tests results were relied upon in their prosecutions must be set aside.
+In order to ensure the constitutional guarantees of those accused, unless it can be proven that they haven’t falsified records in any capacity, or that they haven’t given false testimony in court or that they themselves are innocent of these accusations; the convictions of those whose breath tests results were relied upon in their prosecutions should have been set aside.

 What About Alternative Evidence of Guilt?

-The MSP states that it isn’t necessary to question the convictions, because there exists other evidence of the offense charged.
+The MSP states that it wasn’t necessary to question the convictions, because there existed other evidence of the offense charged.
 Evidence like speeding, swerving, failed field sobriety tests and car accidents perhaps would stand alone in sufficient evidence of guilt.
-That may or may not be true, and can only be evaluated on a case-by-case basis.
+That may or may not be true, and could only have been evaluated on a case-by-case basis.

-The first step?
-Set aside the convictions, and then evaluate the facts of the case.
-Or, perhaps the right thing to do is to wipe out hundreds, if not thousands, of convictions; because this is the only way to be 100 percent positive that these technicians haven’t robbed an untold number of people their constitutional right to due process and fairness, which is the cornerstone of our criminal judicial system.
+The first step should have been to set aside the convictions, and then evaluate the facts of the case.
+Or, perhaps the right thing to do was to wipe out hundreds, if not thousands, of convictions; because this was the only way to be 100 percent positive that these technicians hadn’t robbed an untold number of people their constitutional right to due process and fairness, which is the cornerstone of our criminal judicial system.